tgrant06/GradeMaster/README.md

 | iOS     | arm64        | No        |
 | Android | arm64        | No        |

-The Desktop GUI Client is currently limited to Windows only. <br>
+#### The Desktop GUI Client is currently limited to Windows only.
+- Windows versions that are supported and work (tested): Windows 11
+- Windows versions that are supported and should work (not tested): Windows 10

-Support for other platforms might change in the future.
+Other platforms might get Support in the future.

 ### Supported Languages
 - English